Danny Cowley: Portsmouth

 On 19 March 2021, Danny Cowley was appointed as head coach of Portsmouth on a contract until the end of the 2020–21 season, with his brother Nicky once again joining as his assistant.
 In his first game in charge at the club, Portsmouth would come from behind to beat Ipswich Town 2–1.
 On 11 May 2021, after overseeing 6 wins in 12 matches in charge, Cowley signed a new "long term" deal with the club.
 Cowley won the EFL League One Manager of the Month award for November 2021 after winning thirteen points from five matches.
+However, inconsistent form meant the club finished in tenth position, ten points short of the play-off positions.

 Cowley started the 2022–23 season in style, winning the League One Manager of the Month award for August 2022 after picking up thirteen points from a possible fifteen that saw Portsmouth in early contention for an automatic promotion spot.
 This strong start to the season fell away and following a run of over two months without a league victory, Cowley was sacked on 2 January 2023, with his side sitting in 12th position.

+Colchester United

+On 4 January 2024, Cowley was appointed head coach of League Two club Colchester United.

+Cowley's first game in charge of Colchester saw his team earn a 2–2 draw against Swindon, despite being 2–0 down in the first half.
+Cowley's first home game as Colchester manager ended 1–1 against Bradford.
+Cowley ended January unbeaten as Colchester manager when the U's won 1–0 at Morecambe - Cowley's third match as Colchester Manager.
+Under Cowley, The U's become a much stronger and harder team to beat, with Cowley being unbeaten in 6 of his 20 league matches.
+Within these 20 matches, the U's drew 10 of these.
+Back to back wins at Crawley Town (3-2) and Grimsby Town (2-0) put the U's in a strong position to avoid relegation.
+The U's confirmed their League Two status on the final day of the season with a 1–1 draw against Crewe.

+Cowley was named EFL League Two Manager of the Month for March 2025 following five wins from seven matches, moving the U's into play-off contention.

 Personal life

 Growing up, Cowley was a West Ham United supporter.
 During his spells as manager of Concord Rangers and Braintree Town, Cowley combined his management role with teaching Physical Education at FitzWimarc School in Rayleigh, Essex.
-Cowley has a brother, Nicky, who played alongside him at Romford and has been his assistant manager at Concord Rangers, Braintree Town, Lincoln City, Huddersfield Town and Portsmouth.
+Cowley has a brother, Nicky, who played alongside him at Romford and has been his assistant manager at Concord Rangers, Braintree Town, Lincoln City, Huddersfield Town, Portsmouth and Colchester United.

 Cowley graduated from the University of Greenwich in 2002, obtaining a bachelor's degree in Physical Education.